johey/vertx-dockermod/README.md

 ```

 ### List Containers
-lists all running and stopped containers on the docker daemon instance.
+lists all running and stopped containers on this / a docker daemon instance. not the entire cluster!

 Request
 ```